Documentation Index

 Still stuck?

-If you keep getting rejected for tracking issues:- List every SDK in your app and determine if any perform tracking
+- List every SDK in your app and determine if any perform tracking

 - Compare your App Store Connect privacy declarations with actual SDK usage